LEARNAcademy/syllabus/react/state.md

 ### 📚 User Stories

-- As a user, I can see a square box on the screen with a black border and a white background
+- As a user, I can see a square box on the screen with a black border and a white background.
-- As a user, I can see the default color name "white" inside the box
+- As a user, I can see the default color name "white" inside the box.
-- As a user, every time I click on the box the name of a different color appears
+- As a user, every time I click on the box the name of a different color appears.
   - Possible color names: red, orange, yellow, green, blue, purple, pink
 - As a user, every time I click the box instead of the color name, I see the background color in the box change to represent the color.
 - As a user, I can see many boxes on the page all acting independently of one another.

 ### 🏔 Stretch Goals

-- As a user, I can start with no boxes on the screen
+- As a user, I can start with no boxes on the screen.
-- As a user, I can see a button to add a box
+- As a user, I can see a button to add a box.
-- As a user, I can see a button to remove a box
+- As a user, I can see a button to remove a box.
-- As a user, every time I click the add button, I can add an additional box that acts independently of the other boxes
+- As a user, every time I click the add button, I can add an additional box that acts independently of the other boxes.
-- As a user, every time I click the remove button, I can remove the last box in the series
+- As a user, every time I click the remove button, I can remove the last box in the series.

 ---